stringgaijia/BUFF-Inspect/README.md

 - Adding sticker dosen't update gen-code (Moving any sticker solves it)
 - Connect button dosen't work once again

+- Chinese version of Buff is currently not working!

 ## Planned Features
 - Adding/Removing servers
 - Move all sticker indexes to localstorage which will increase the speed of the extension